-It is very important, especially to women, to maintain special occasions.
-Your anniversary, her birthday, her graduation date, when she got her first job, the first time you kissed etc. are important moments in some women.
+It is very important, especially for women, to maintain special occasions.
+Your anniversary, her birthday, her graduation date, when she got her first job, the first time you kissed, etc. are important moments in some women.

 Though you may not always be able to keep track of every special occasion, make sure you know the majority.
 You do not have to get an expensive gift, a single flower or a gift card can be sufficient.

 Having a healthy relationship is not that hard.
 If your relationship lacks most of these qualities, you need to find ways to improve it before it is too late.